vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/markdown/stylize/sup-sub.md

 - Use `^ ^` to mark the superscript.
 - Use `~ ~` to mark the subscript.

-::: md-demo Demo
+::: preview Demo

 - 19^th^
 - H~2~O

 :::

-::: md-demo Escaping
+::: preview Escaping

 You can use `\` to escape `^` and `~`: